Andrew565/hafcaf/README.md

 It really is that easy.
 There are more details on all of the configuration options for the `addRoute` method in the API section below.
 What we do here is add the ID for the page to the `routes` registry. `hafcaf` internally has a `routeChange` function that will update the navigation links whenever the route changes (e.g. from `#home` to `#another-view`).
 You only have to add routes that are in addition to the `#home` route, as `hafcaf` assumes you will always have at least that (though the ID of the home route can be changed in the `hafcaf` configuration, see below).

-#### `addRoute` and `updateRoute` with Dynamic Content
+#### Loading Dynamic Content with Barista

 Now let’s look at adding pages that aren’t loaded statically with your `index.html` file.
-The process basically looks like this: create a ‘page object’ with the basic information about your page, register it with `hafcaf` using the `addRoute` function, then go and fetch your page’s content in whichever way you like (I recommend `fetch`), and then finally call `updateRoute` with the actual content of the page.

-It may seem like a lot of steps, but it’s easier than you might think. `hafcaf` was designed to handle ‘asynchronous’ content in a very graceful way, that will fit into any flow or framework with ease.
+With hafcaf's Barista module, you can use the `fetch` API to load pages dynamically, and then use `updateRoute` to inject the content into the page. `hafcaf` and Barista were designed to handle ‘asynchronous’ content in a very graceful way, that will fit into any flow or framework with ease.
 Starting with the page from the previous section, let’s add a page 3.

 ```html
 <!-- page3.html -->